stkent/stkent.github.io/_posts/2020-01-23-a-map-marker-tapping-bug-in-google-maps-android-sdk-v2.md

 This beta represents [the future direction of the Google Maps Android SDK](https://cloud.google.com/blog/products/maps-platform/whats-next-for-google-maps-platform) but is still a little [rough around the edges](https://issuetracker.google.com/issues/148084488) and adds a bunch of weight (approximately 10MB) to your APK/AAB[^1].

-Given their stated goals, it seems unlikely to me that the Google Maps team will backport fixes from v3 to v2.
+Given their stated goals and [past comments](https://issuetracker.google.com/issues/69629563#comment7), it seems unlikely to me that the Google Maps team will backport fixes from v3 to v2:

+> The Maps SDK for Android has recently received a major overhaul, now available in Beta, which made many bugs and feature requests inapplicable or obsolete.
+>
+> We believe that the issue or feature request reported [in the v2 issue tracker] has been fixed or is inapplicable with this new release, and therefore closed this report.

 If the bug described in this post is unacceptable for your app I therefore recommend that you [update to Google Maps Android SDK v3](https://developers.google.com/maps/documentation/android-sdk/v3-client-migration#install_the_client_library) when possible.

 If you do update, be sure to report any remaining bugs using the [issue tracker component dedicated to the beta SDK](https://issuetracker.google.com/issues?q=componentid:541018).